Sheepolution/how-to-love/book/chapter16.md

 Basically what you do is you use the length of the shorter sides to make 2 squares.
 Then you sum up those squares to make one big square.
 And finally you find the root of the square and you get the length of the longest line, also known as the *hypotenuse*.

-When you have 2 points, in our case the circle and cursor, there is also an invisible triangle.
+So how does this help us with finding the distance?
+Well, when you have 2 points, in our case the circle and cursor, there is also an invisible triangle.

 Check it out: